radius-project/blog/radblog/content/posts/2025/rag-chatbot/index.md

 {{< image src="images/chatbot-app-graph.png" alt="Screenshot of Radius Application Graph for Chatbot app" width="500" >}}

-### Multi-Environment deployment
+### Multi-environment deployment

 In our demo, we targeted three distinct Radius Environments:

-1. ACI (Azure Container Instances): A lightweight environment for quick testing.
+1.  `ACI`: A lightweight environment for quick testing running on Azure Container Instances
-2. AKS Dev (Azure Kubernetes Service): A development environment on Kubernetes.
+2.  `AKS Dev`: A development environment running on Azure Kubernetes Service
-3. AKS Prod (Azure Kubernetes Service): A production environment with stricter governance.
+3.  `AKS Prod` A production environment with stricter governance running on Azure Kubernetes Service

 Radius deploys the exact same application definition to all three environments without requiring any changes to the code or the `app.bicep` file.